 Besides these specific objectives, a general objective of the Youth Pact is to strengthen youth work and the dialogue between the different stakeholders in the youth field (ministries, administrations).
 Although the Youth Pact 2017-2020 addresses all young people living in Luxembourg, it also focuses on specific groups of young people with fewer opportunities (e.g. low-skilled and unemployed young people, young people at risk of poverty, young people facing difficulties in obtaining affordable housing or young people with health risks/problems).

 The youth department within the ministry of Education, Children and Youth is the responsible authority for the implementation of the youth strategy.
 It also supervises the implementation of the Youth Pact and its actions.
 Interdepartmental agreements formalise the collaboration between the participating ministries and other public stakeholders on specific issues and actions to be implemented.
-These agreements will serve to clarify the objectives, define joint actions and the roles of partners and provide the necessary resources in order to implement the actions for a defined period.
+These agreements will serve to clarify the objectives, define joint actions and the roles of partners and provide the necessary resources to implement the actions for a defined period.
 Furthermore, the youth department is in charge of the coordination of the interdepartmental committee for youth.
-The committee is composed of representatives from different ministries in charge of education, work, health, family, housing, sports, gender equality, culture and justice have joined forces to mutually lay the foundation for the Youth Pact: The political actions had been developed in the different ministries and are (according to the principle of evidence-based policy) based on the results of the national report on the situation of young people in Luxembourg (rapport national sur la situation de la jeunesse au Luxembourg).
+The committee is composed of representatives from different ministries in charge of education, work, health, family, housing, sports, gender equality, culture and justice who have joined forces to mutually lay the foundation for the Youth Pact.
+The political actions had been developed in the different ministries and are (according to the principle of evidence-based policy) based on the results of the national report on the situation of young people in Luxembourg.
 This was accompanied by a large participatory process involving young people themselves, the National Assembly of Young People, as well as representatives of youth organisations and youth services working with young people or on their behalf.